 This buying guide is focused on the best pec deck machines.
 Also called chest machines, pec stations, chest presses, or chest developers, these are machines that will let you perform seated chest presses and machine flys from the same seat.

-Typically you have to change the direction you are facing and make pin adjustments to go from one exercise to the other.
+Typically you have to change the direction you are facing and make pin adjustments to go from one exercise to another.
 The machines use weight stacks and cables, but we found one that takes Olympic weight plates.

-We also reviewed an unconventional chest exerciser that represents the ultimate in portable power.
-It isn't a pec station, but will definitely work out all your chest, arm, and core muscles.
+We also reviewed an unconventional chest exerciser that represents the ultimate portable power.
+It isn't a pec station, but will definitely work out your chest, arm, and core muscles.

 Finally, many of these units will have additional stations-leg curls, preacher curls, high and low pulley stations.
-These are great, but they also drive up cost.
-We have tried to provide a variety of straight pec machines and multigyms with pec decks included.
+These are great, but they also drive up the cost.
+We have tried to provide a variety of straight pec machines and multigyms with pec decks.

 In a Hurry?
 The test winner after 20 hours of research